simpleidserver/SimpleIdServer/website/docs/advancedsettings/realm.md

 4. Click `Save`.
 After saving the details, the user-agent will be redirected to the new realm.

 You can switch the active realm by clicking on `Active realm: active realm`.

+## Disable Realm

+By default, SimpleIdServer is configured to use the Realm.
+If you do not want to use it, you can disable it by updating the `appsettings.json` configuration files.

+To disable the Realm, follow these steps:

+1. Open the [IdentityServer](../installation#create-identityserver-project) project and edit the `appsettings.json` file.
+2. Set the `IsRealmEnabled` property to `false` and save the file.
+3. Open the [IdentityServer website](../installation#create-identityserver-website-project) and edit the `appsettings.json` file.
+3. Set the `IsRealmEnabled` property to `false`, remove the master realm from the `DefaultSecurityOptions.Issuer` property, and save the file.